Submitty/submitty.github.io/_docs/grader/rubric_grading/index.md

 The *white, green, yellow, blue, and purple stoplights* indicate grading progress per submission.
 Submissions with incomplete grading will have a blue "Grade" button.
-Completed grading will show the cummulative score for that submission.
+Completed grading will show the cumulative score for that submission.

-Clicking on a "Grade" or cummulative score buttons brings up the TA grading interface.
+Clicking on a "Grade" or cumulative score buttons brings up the TA grading interface.

 The "View All"/"View Your Sections" button switches between viewing all students registered in the course and registration or rotating sections assigned to the grader.
 This option is not available for limited access graders.